DefGuard/docs/support-1/troubleshooting-guides/desktop-client/mfa-location-disconnected-after-x-time.md

 So if you are disconnected from the location:

-1. Check what is your setting for peer disconnect.
+1. Check what is your setting for the client disconnect threshold.
 2. Make sure you are on the latest version of the client.